HanleiZhang/HanleiZhang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently in my fifth year as a Ph.D. student in the THUIAR group with State Key Laboratory of Intelligent Technology and Systems, Department of Computer Science and Technology (DCST), Tsinghua University, Beijing, China.
+I received my PhD in the State Key Laboratory of Intelligent Technology and Systems, Department of Computer Science and Technology (DCST), Tsinghua University, Beijing, China.
 Under the guidance of Prof. [Hua Xu](https://thu-xuhua.github.io/), my research primarily focuses on open set recognition, clustering, multimodal machine learning, and multimodal large language models.

 My research focuses on analyzing cognitive-level semantics (e.g., intention) in human-system and human-human interactions in real-world complex environments.
 These interactions involve challenges related to open-world scenarios (e.g., open-set recognition, out-of-distribution detection, and novel-category discovery), multimodal data (e.g., multimodal fusion and representation), and low-resource settings (e.g., unsupervised and semi-supervised learning).
 To address these challenges, I have made foundational and pioneering contributions, ranging from datasets and benchmarks to algorithms and platforms, in the fields of natural language processing and multimodal machine learning.
 With these contributions, I have published 9 first-author papers in top-tier AI journals and conferences (e.g., ICLR, IEEE TKDE, ACL, AAAI, IEEE TMM, ACM MM, and IEEE/ACM TASLP), which have been cited over 540 times on [Google Scholar](https://scholar.google.com/citations?user=PS5KVSQAAAAJ&hl=en).
 My systematic research works are listed below.